Bestowinc/json-logic-rs/README.md

 You must have Rust installed and `cargo` available in your `PATH`.

 If you would like to build or test the Python distribution, Python 3.6 or newer must be available in your `PATH`.
+The `venv` module must be part of the Python distribution (looking at you, Ubuntu).

 If you would like to run tests for the WASM package, `node` 10 or newer must be available in your `PATH`.